-KHOJ INTERNATIONAL ARTIST ASSOCIATION
+KHOJ INTERNATIONAL ARTISTS ASSOCIATION

 A group of artists and art practitioners came together to conceive an incubation space for independent ideas; and thus, in 1997, in Sikribagh, on the edges of Modinagar, an industrial town north of Delhi, was born Khoj: an annual artist workshop, led by Ajay Desai, Anita Dube, Bharti Kher, Manisha Parekh, Pooja Sood, Prithpal S Ladi, and Subodh Gupta.